maiklindner/pretab/README.md

 ![Icon](icons/icon128.png)

 **Pretab** is a lightweight browser extension (Manifest V3) for Microsoft Edge that improves your browsing workflow.

+It combines two smart behaviors to keep you focused:
-Instead of jumping to the nearest neighbor tab when you close the current one, Pretab switches you back to your **last active tab**.
+1.  **MRU Switching:** Generally, when you close a tab, Pretab switches you back to your **last active tab** instead of the nearest neighbor.

-It mimics the behavior often known as "MRU" (Most Recently Used) for tab closing.
+2.  **Smart Queue:** If you open multiple tabs in the background (e.g., "Open Link in New Tab"), Pretab treats them as a queue.
+When you close one of these new tabs, it automatically takes you to the **next unread tab**.
+Once the queue is empty, it returns to your history.

 ---

 ### 🇩🇪 Deutsche Beschreibung
-**Pretab** ist eine schlanke Erweiterung für Microsoft Edge.
-Sie ändert das Verhalten beim Schließen eines Tabs: Anstatt einfach zum benachbarten Tab zu springen, bringt Pretab Sie automatisch zurück zu dem Tab, den Sie **davor zuletzt genutzt** haben.
+**Pretab** ist eine schlanke Erweiterung für Microsoft Edge, die deinen Workflow verbessert.
+Sie kombiniert zwei intelligente Funktionen:

+1.  **Zurück zum letzten Tab:** Wenn du einen Tab schließt, bringt Pretab dich automatisch zurück zu dem Tab, den du **davor zuletzt genutzt** hast (statt zum erstbesten Nachbarn).
+2.  **Intelligente Warteschlange:** Wenn du mehrere Tabs im Hintergrund öffnest (z.B. für Recherchen), erkennt Pretab das.
+Wenn du einen dieser neuen Tabs schließt, springt die Erweiterung automatisch zum **nächsten neuen Tab**.
+Erst wenn alle abgearbeitet sind, geht es zurück zum ursprünglichen Tab.

 ---

 ## 🚀 Features

 * **Smart History:** Keeps track of your tab activation order in the background.
+* **Batch Processing:** Automatically detects background tabs and guides you through them sequentially.
 * **Zero Configuration:** Install and it just works.
 * **Privacy Focused:** No tracking, no analytics, no external servers.
 * **Lightweight:** Written in pure JavaScript with zero dependencies.